spikegrobstein/grepresent/README.md

 ## Usage

+Help and usage is available with the following:

+    grepresent --help

 The current version of `grepresent` reads data from STDIN and uses the `-f` switch to define a formatter.
 Basic usage is: